Tengeya/Tengeya/README.md

 - 🗂️ Portfolio (coming soon...)

 ### ⚡ Fun Fact
-I thrive in creative chaos, love clean UIs, and believe that a great playlist makes for better coding sessions 🎧
+I thrive in creative chaos, love clean UIs, and believe that a great playlist makes for better coding sessions fr🎧

 ---